dispersing/dispersing.github.io/publications.md

 ## Preprint, submitted, accepted, or in press

-- *Submitted*, Latitude, traits, and phylogeny determine variability in herbivore attack, Robinson and *X* others, *Nature*
+- *Submitted*, Latitude, traits, and phylogeny determine variability in herbivore attack, Robinson and 190 others, *Nature*
 - *Submitted*, Mutualist dispersers and the global distribution of masting: mediation by climate and fertility, Journé and 93 others, *Nature Plants*
 - *In review*, Mutualisms in a Warming World , Cruz, Davidowitz, Moore, and Bronstein, *Ecology Letters*